pkgcore/snakeoil/doc/index.rst

 Snakeoil now lives in full at |homepage|.
 Issue tracking, wiki, groups, source, are all available from there.

-For IRC, the core developers are generally accessible for bugs/questions via `the freenode network in the #pkgcore channel <irc://freenode.net/#pkgcore>`_.

 Getting the source (downloading releases or trunk)
 --------------------------------------------------